wbond/packagecontrol.io/tasks.md

  - `cleanup_renames` - updates various tables to move stats from an old name to a new one.

+ - `compute_package_hashes` - compute the SHA-256 hash for the various packages
+   that are made available for download via non-secure HTTP

  - `crawl` - uses the Package Control channel info from `config/crawler.yml` to crawl GitHub, BitBucket and other repositories for package data.
 Looks for packages that have not been seen in the past hour.
 Only crawls 200 sources